AlliNeuman/AlliTzadok.github.io/_posts/2018-07-18-js_-_hoisting_and_scope.markdown

 var foo;
 foo = 3;
 ```
 Since declarations are stored in memory, they can be accessed, but the value would be undefined.
 In the example above, console.log would return an undefined because var foo was defined after foo was initialized.
-If we moved console.log after the declaration then we would get 3 in console.
+If we moved console.log after the declaration and assignment, then we would get 3 in console after it is been initialized.

 ### var, let and const - what's the deal?
 Declarations using var keyword declaration is hoisted.
 In terms of scope, var's scope is the entire function, whereas let and constant's scope are only the enclosing block of curly braces.
 Since ```var``` scope is the entire function, you can access the variable before it is declared, although it will return undefined.
 On the other hand, ```let``` and ```const``` will through a reference error saying the variable has not been defined.
 Both ```let``` and ```const``` cannot be used until they have been declared.